Level 3 Diploma in Adult Care (RQF) (England) - qualification overview

 The Level 3 Diploma in Adult Care (RQF) (England) is the current qualification approved by CQC and Skills for Care, as the recognised qualification for lead adult care workers, senior care assistants, live-in care workers, and others in similar job roles in England.

-The qualification fees cover full qualification delivery, assessments and certification including:
+The qualification fees paid will cover full qualification delivery, assessments, quality assurance, and certification including:

-• learning resources delivered through inclusive 30 separate courses,
+- learning resources delivered through included online courses,

 Key facts of this recognised qualification